 By Gu Rong, Che Yang, Fan Bin

 In recent years, more and more AI and big data applications are being deployed and run on cloud-native orchestration frameworks such as Kubernetes.
 This is because containers bring about efficient deployment and agile iteration, as well as exaggerate the natural advantages of cloud computing in terms of resource costs and elastic scaling.
-However, the Cloud Native Computing Foundation (CNCF) landscape lacks a native component to help these data-intensive applications efficiently, securely, and conveniently access data in cloud-native scenarios.
+However, before Fluid occurs, the Cloud Native Computing Foundation (CNCF) landscape lacks a native component to help these data-intensive applications efficiently, securely, and conveniently access data in cloud-native scenarios.

 Efficiently driving operations of big data and AI applications in cloud-native scenarios is a challenging issue that has both theoretical significance and application value.
 On the one hand, to solve this issue, we need to consider a series of theoretical and technical challenges in complex scenarios, such as application collaborative orchestration, scheduling optimization, and data caching.
 On the other hand, the solution to this issue can effectively promote big data and AI applications in a wide range of cloud-service scenarios.